 - 1. Purpose.
 This district is established to provide for economic development and job opportunities by accommodating a mix of light industrial and business uses and related uses in settings outside of industrial parks but designated for industrial use in the comprehensive plan.
 Activities in M-L districts shall have limited traffic and other impacts on uses in other districts through proper location on major streets, adherence to ordinance performance standards and provision of space and physical buffers as prescribed.
 Areas designated for industrial uses in the comprehensive plan are best suited for rezoning to this district. - 2.
 Qualifying lands.
-Lands qualifying for inclusion in the district shall be lands within areas mapped as urban expansion, village, or village expansion in the comprehensive plan which are served by or planned for connections to public sewer and water.

-- 3. Uses permitted by right.
+Lands qualifying for inclusion in the district shall be lands within areas mapped as urban expansion, village, or village expansion in the comprehensive plan which are served by or planned for connections to public sewer and water. - 3.
+Uses permitted by right.
 The following uses are permitted by right, subject to compliance with all approved plans and permits, development standards and performance standards contained in this chapter and with all other applicable regulations:

 - A. Assembly of electrical appliances, electronic instruments and devices, radios and phonographs, including the manufacture of small parts.

 - B. Business or trade school.

 - C. Cabinets, furniture and upholstery shop.

 - D. Civic club.

 - E. Conference or training center.

 - F. Contractor's service establishment.

 - G. Crematorium.

 - H. Data Pole.

 - I. Day care center.

 - J. Equipment sales and service.

 - K. Financial services.

 - L. Fire, police, rescue facility.

 - M. Flex-industrial use.

 - N. Homeless shelter.

 - O. Hotel, motel.

 - P. Laboratory.

 - Q. Laundry, dry cleaning plant.

 - R. Manufacture of musical instruments, toys, novelties, rubber and metal stamps.

 - S. Manufacture of pottery and figurines or other similar ceramic products, using only previously pulverized clay and kilns fired only by electricity or gas.

 - T. Manufacturing, compounding, processing, packaging or treatment of such products as bakery goods, candy, cosmetics, dairy products, drugs, perfumes, pharmaceuticals, perfumed toilet soap, toiletries, food and tobacco products.

 - U. Monument stone works.

 - V. Offices, administrative, business or professional.

 - W. Park and ride lot.

-- X. Pet. household.
+- X. Pet, household.

 - Y. Post office.

 - Z. Printing service.

 - AA.
 Public use, public facility.

 - BB.
 Public utility lines, other.

 - CC.
 Public utility lines, water or sewer.

 - DD.Research, experimental, testing or development activity.

 - EE.
 Retail sales and service incidental to any other permitted use.

 - FF.
-Solar energy system, minor.

 - GG.
 Telecommunication tower, attached.

 - HH.
 Veterinary service; animal hospital.

 - II.
 Wholesale business, storage warehouses.

+- 4. Uses permissible by special use permit.
+The following uses may be permitted by the board of supervisors as special uses, subject to the requirements of this chapter and with all other applicable regulations:

+- A. Airport.